 IV.
 SALARY, WAGES AND RELATED STAFF EXPENSES

 The increase in employee-related costs is expected to be more than the inflation forecast as per collective agreement.
 The 2,5% notch increase will increase the employeerelated costs even further.
-The job descriptions of all employees are in the process of being re-evaluated - the outcome of the evaluations is still unknown but it is expected that the salaries of some employees will increase.
+The job

 V. REPAIRS AND MAINTENANCE